 The integrated neural network state in the present moment is represented by a hyperspherical wave or wavefunction.
-The reference wave, $u_R$ , is identical to the immediately previous neural network state.
-The object wave, $u_O$ , has experienced some change - and again, there are many possible object waves here.
+The reference wave, u_R , is identical to the immediately previous neural network state.
+The object wave, u_O , has experienced some change - and again, there are many possible object waves here.
 The interference pattern between the reference beam and all possible object beams can be considered as a function of the phase angle difference between the previous neural network state and the current neural network state.
-Equation 32 thus describes an information compression event, with the constructive and destructive interference between complex-valued probability amplitudes yielding a non-deterministic computational outcome.
+Equation 32 thus describes an information compression event, with the constructive and destructive interference between complex-valued probability amplitudes vielding a non-deterministic computational outcome.
 Every electron is assigned some position and energy state, before embarking on a new uncertain trajectory.
 In other words, taking the derivative of that volume of information content is equivalent to identifying observable values on the boundary region.
 It is worth noting that Equation 32 is equivalent to the Hellman-Feynman equation:

-$$\frac{N_e}{d\phi(N_e)} = \frac{dE{\lambda}}{d\lambda} = \langle \psi{\lambda} | \frac{d\hat{H}{\lambda}}{d\lambda} | \psi{\lambda} \rangle . \tag{33}$$
+$$\frac{N_e}{d\phi(N_e)} = \frac{dE\lambda}{d\lambda} = \langle \psi\lambda | \frac{d\hat{H}\lambda}{d\lambda} | \psi\lambda \rangle .$$ (33)

-Here, the total energy of the system E relates to: the Hamiltonian operator $\hat{H}{\lambda}$ , any perturbing factor $\lambda$ that contributes to the expanse of the probability distribution, and any eigenvalue $\psi{\lambda}$ .
+Here, the total energy of the system E relates to: the Hamiltonian operator \hat{H}{λ} , any perturbing factor λ that contributes to the expanse of the probability distribution, and any eigenvalue ψ{λ} .
 Eigenvalues can only be observed at the beginning and the end of a computational cycle; they are otherwise undefined.
-Dividing the volume of probability by the derivative of the phase angle $\phi$ (which denotes a change in the system-wide state from the previous or reference state) is equivalent to dividing the derivative of the total energy of the system by the derivative of any factors contributing to the expanse of the probability distribution.
-In the Hellman-Feynman equation, this relationship is also equal to the path taken through the probability distribution to arrive at some observable $\psi{\lambda}$ [47].
+Dividing the volume of probability by the derivative of the phase angle φ (which denotes a change in the system-wide state from the previous or reference state) is equivalent to dividing the derivative of any factors contributing to the expanse of the probability distribution.
+In the Hellman-Feynman equation, this relationship is also equal to the path taken through the probability distribution to arrive at some observable ψ{λ} [47].